HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/administration/user_privacy_pii.md

 ### Data storage

-The majority of user data in the People Service is stored within the persistence layer of the service, namely a Postgres database.
+The majority of user data in People Service is stored within the persistence layer of the service, namely a Postgres database.
 This relates to both aggregated and user-generated data.
 Ensure that the database configuration follows best practices for data security, such as encryption and access control.

-In addition to the database, the People Service may also store user data in mounted volumes.
+In addition to the database, People Service may also store user data in mounted volumes.
 This can include profile photos or information in log files.
 The mounted volume and path to write to is configurable for individual components.

 ### User synchronization